What’s your place in your company’s DEI strategy?

 Building a comprehensive DEI strategy and plan can feel all-consuming, but taking small, deliberate steps in the right direction can lead to impactful and lasting change within your organization.

-Consider sending out a survey to your employees to collect anonymous feedback and plan to have follow-up conversations with them based on survey data.
+Consider sending a survey to your employees to collect anonymous feedback, and plan to follow up with them based on the survey data.
 Without trust, it’s impossible to have effective, open dialogue between managers and employees at all levels of your company.
 Just because you allow someone to speak out, it doesn’t mean they’ll feel comfortable doing so.

 Again, taking stock is not a one-time, checked-the-box action item but rather an ongoing “pulse” check.
-Each person that joins your team and each person that leaves it changes the dynamic of your work environment.
-Building an inclusive culture and a representative team is an ever-lasting, ongoing process.
+Each person who joins your team, and each who leaves, changes the dynamics of your work environment.
+Building an inclusive culture and a representative team is an everlasting, ongoing process.

 Change won’t happen overnight, but it’s important to remember that representative teams make better teams.
-The driving force behind an effective DEI strategy is a constant and consistent push toward a better outcome for your employees.
+The driving force behind an effective DEI strategy is a consistent push toward better outcomes for your employees.